Kamoto mine: History

 Gécamines began operations in the Kamoto underground mine in 1969.

 The mine produced three million tonnes of ore annually in the 1980s.

 Before it closed in October 1990 it had produced 59.3 million tonnes of ore, with a grade of 4.21% copper and 0.37% cobalt.

 In November 2006 a feasibility study confirmed that the mine could be reopened at relatively low cost given its capacity.

 The required work included purchase of a new trackless equipment fleet, upgrades to pumping and ventilation equipment and some maintenance of the other infrastructure.
 The plan was to use a combination of the traditional room-and-pillar mining system and the more modern and effective longhole retreat stoping technique.
 The concentrator and Luilu metallurgical plant would be progressively upgraded as increasing amounts of ore became available.

-In April of 2018, Gécamines moved to dissolve the joint venture running the Kamoto mine, citing over $9 billion in debt the mine owed to Glencore and its subsidiaries.
+In April 2018, Gécamines moved to dissolve the joint venture running the Kamoto mine, citing over $9 billion in debt the mine owed to Glencore and its subsidiaries.
 Mining at Kamoto was temporarily suspended in November 2018, due to the detection of radioactivity in supplies.
-Kamoto Copper Company planned to build a ion exchange system to separate uranium out from the cobalt.
+Kamoto Copper Company planned to build an ion exchange system to separate uranium out from the cobalt.

 As of 2020, Glencore announced the mine was ramping up to a planned full production volume of 270,000 tonnes of copper cathode, and 25,000 tones of cobalt hydroxide for 2020.